Coderdotnew/intro_web_apps_dgm/02_class/03_method_arguments/README.md

 - Inside the method, I **interpolated** the argument inside the string.
 - Lastly, I called the method *twice*.
 The first time by passing in the name, "Jay-Z" and the second time passing in the name "Kanye".

-##### Take note:
-Ruby is strict about arguments.
-This means, if you define a method with an argument, then you *MUST* pass in an argument or you will get an error.
+##### Note: Ruby is strict about arguments.
+This means, if you define a method with one argument, then you *MUST* pass in one argument or you will get an error.
 ```ruby
 def greeting(name)
     puts "Hello, #{name}!
 How's it going?"